crummy/vehicle-survey-code-challenge/README.md

 * It would probably choke on larger data sets.
 A time-series database would be a better choice for this sort of thing.
 * Querying a new statistic (e.g. fastest vehicle on a certain day) requires editing Java code.
 It would be cool to support an actual query language.
+* There is a bug I've discovered that can occur if a car travels northbound during the signals of a southbound car.
+I have written a test in VehicleFactoryTest.java that reproduces it - an exception is thrown.
+I think I could resolve this with a stack and perhaps some fuzzy logic to figure out what we expect a vehicle to look like.